meg-simula/meg-simula.github.io/index.md

 <p>2025-11-12: I participated in the Symposium on Computational Science-Quo Vadis (CSQV 2025) in Trondheim, Norway (Nov 12-13 2025).
 Thanks to the organizers for the inspiring event.</p>

+<p>2025-11-11: Bálint Laczko, Alexander Refsum Jensenius and I won the
+Best Poster Prize at the 17th International Symposium on Computer Music Multidisciplinary Research for our joint work on Image Sonification as Unsupervised Domain Transfer.
+Congratulations and much deserved Bálint! </p>

 <p>2025-10-14: Our K. G. Jebsen Centre for Brain Fluid Research organized the Annual meeting for the K. G. Jebsen Centres for Medical Research at Refsnes Gods, Norway (Oct 14-15 2025).</p>

 <p>2025-09-01: I participated and gave a seminar in the Institut Mittag-Leffler research program on <a href="https://www.mittag-leffler.se/activities/interfaces-and-unfitted-discretization-methods/">Interfaces and Unfitted Discretization Methods</a> in Stockholm, Sweden (Sept 7-12 2025).
 Thanks to the organizers for the invitation and for organizing this wonderful event.</p>